trollface

 I’m going to write for the sake of writing (which is, according to some of the overly enthusiastic creative blogs I read, one way to work through writer’s block).

-Now, please appreciate that there are plenty of things I could/should write about instead of Flatpak, but neither ‘could’ nor ‘should’ are much motivation on their own.
+Now, I appreciate there are plenty of things I could (and should) write about instead of Flatpak, the new-fangled containerised app distribution format, but neither ‘could’ nor ‘should’ are motivation on their own.

-What follows may not be coherent, and it certainly won’t be well written.
+What follows is not going to be coherent, and certainly won’t be well written.

-My inbox and social media streams are jammed packed with questions, conspiracy theories, and hate mail on it, so clearly trying to avoid covering it at all isn’t a viable course of action.
+My inbox and social media streams are jammed packed with questions, conspiracy theories, and hate mail on Flatpak right now.
+Clearly, trying to avoid covering it at all isn’t a viable course of action.

 ‘Flatpak is heralded as the ‘future of application distribution”

-It’s a button issue in the Linux community right now, and people are expecting me to have an opinion on it.
+It’s a hot button issue in the Linux community and people expect me to have an opinion.
 To pick a side.
 To tell them to pick a side.

-So why am I finding it so tough?
+So why am I finding it so tough to say anything about them?

-At a superficial level I think I know what Flatpak is and how it differs from the Canonical-backed Snappy.
+At a superficial level I think I know what Flatpak is and how it differs from Snaps.
 But, like a kid who wakes mid-lesson, I don’t feel confident in sharing my answer with the whole class!

-And this lack of confidence isn’t entirely unwarranted.
+That lack of confidence isn’t entirely unwarranted, either.

-It pays to remember that Flatpak, like Snappy, is under active development and is not a finished, polished, and ready-to-roll standard.
-Blanks on how app packagers will be able to make full use of it benefits (sandboxing, etc.) are yet to be filled in.
+Flatpak, like Snaps, is under active development and is not yet a finished, polished, and ready-to-roll standard.
+Blanks on how app packagers will make use of its features (sandboxing, etc) are yet to be ironed out.

 Why I have Written about Snappy

-Saddled up against my lack of confidence in the subject matter is a sense of expectation that because I wrote about Snap apps last week I have to write about Flatpak apps this week.
+Standing aside my lack of confidence in the subject matter is a sense of expectation that because I wrote about Snap apps last week, I must to write about Flatpak apps this week.

 The problem is… Canonical made things really easy.